ZeroDeth/linuxops/_drafts/ansible.md

 # Ansible for Full Stack Deployment

-Ansible is an automation engine similar to Chef or Puppet, that can be used to ensure deployment and configuration consistency across many servers,&nbsp;
+Ansible is an automation engine similar to Chef or Puppet, that can be used to ensure deployment and configuration consistency across many servers,

+[TOC]

 ## Prerequisities